hunterworley1/HTB-Writeups/README.md

 # HTB-Writeups
-Write-ups from my experiences with the website HackTheBox.
+## Capture the flag write-ups from HackTheBox.